 - Synthetic rubber (ie car tire, floor mats, tool handles etc)

-- Adhesives (sticker backing, bandages, packing materials)
+- Adhesives and coatings (sticker backing, bandages, packing materials)

 - Synthetic memory foam (very strong)